techcodex/datafeed/README.md

 ```
 5. The **ApiReaderService** has been already created for proof of concept.

+The `ApiReaderService` **readApi** method returns array and I assume that the Api return json response this ApiReaderService is only for proof concept that how we can add new data sources into our application.

 ## Testing
 You can find all the tests in `tests` directory.
 To test the application, run the following command,
 ```bash